aaronpkelly/aaronpkelly.github.io/_posts/fly.io.md

   - deployment
 ---

-I discovered a fantastic service on news.ycombinator.com today - https://fly.io/.
+While reading [a post](https://news.ycombinator.com/item?id=26746280) on hacker news I discovered a fantastic new service  - [fly.io](https://fly.io/)!

+Here's their description of themselves:

+> We’re Fly.io.
+We take container images and run them on our hardware around the world.
+It’s pretty neat, and you [should check it out](https://fly.io/docs/speedrun/); with an already-working Docker container, you can be up and running on Fly in well under 10 minutes.

-It makes deploying an app from a _Dockerfile_ (or a public docker image) extremely easy!
+Imagine deploying a _Dockerfile_ (or a public docker image) instantly to the cloud, and have it running in seconds.
+Too frickin' cool

 # trying it out